 § 3.90.
 Student curriculum.

 (a) Each school shall post schedules showing the schedules of classes in theory and practical work.
-The daily schedule shall be at least 7 but not more than 8 hours for each day the school is in session.
-Each student shall have an opportunity to devote at least 5 hours per day to practical work.
+Each student shall have an opportunity to devote at least 60% of class time to practical work.
 For each of these class periods the teacher in charge shall keep an accurate daily record of attendance and progress of each student.

 Honing and stropping 25